joegreene/2015-Fall-CS-121/Worksheets-Projects-Solutions/Week-4/Memo-Tutorial/README.md

     if found_fact is false:
         return_fact = computeFact(n)
-        replace the oldest n and corresponding n! in n_list and fact_list to n and return_fact
+        replace the oldest n and corresponding n! in n_list and fact_list with n and return_fact

     return return_fact;
 ```